kiddick/kiddick.github.io-src/content/blog_reboot.md

 Huh, I am trying to remember some good words to express though with meaning - stay with me, but I cant.
 Something like dont lose attention or don't go further from reading.

-But in generall it is at the same fun and hard to express thoughts in english.
+But in general it is at the same fun and hard to express thoughts in english.
-Sometimes seems what I have a relly poor vocabulary but as I suppose writing is a one way how I can improve that skill.
+Sometimes seems what I have a really poor vocabulary but as I suppose writing is a one way how I can improve that skill.

 See you later.

-Sincerely,
-kiddick.
+Sincerely, kiddick.